 If you want to withdraw completely from your program, you must cancel your program enrolment.

 Contact your school for academic advice before proceeding.
 Student Services offers a range of free support services if you are experiencing difficulties.
 You should also consider alternatives such as taking leave of absence.

 Financial liability – If you have not officially withdrawn by the relevant census date you will remain liable for your fees, even if you are no longer attending classes.
 This includes tuition, SSAF and administrative fees.
-If you have a HELP loan, e.g. HECS-HELP or VET FEE-HELP, you will still have to pay your fees if you cancel your program after the relevant census date.
+If you have a HELP loan, e.g. HECS-HELP or FEE-HELP, or a VET Student Loan, you will still have to pay your fees if you cancel your program after the relevant census date.

 Academic penalty –If you are a higher education student, you may be subject to academic penalties, e.g. fail grades.
 To avoid academic penalties, you must cancel your program before the last day to withdraw without academic penalty.

 Sponsored and scholarship students – You must contact your sponsor or scholarship provider and advise them of your cancellation.
 You may be liable to repay any payments made to you.

 Apprentices and trainees – You should contact your RMIT school before cancelling your program if you have a current training agreement.

 Research candidates – You should discuss options with your supervisor/s and/or HDR coordinator in your school before cancelling your program.
 You should also read about variations to your candidature including readmission advice.